-The chemistry faculty is actively engaged in a wide spectrum of original research in which undergraduates participate along with graduate students and visiting scholars from around the world.
+The chemistry faculty is actively engaged in a wide spectrum of original research in which undergraduates are encouraged to participate along with graduate students and visiting scholars from around the world.
 Undergraduates have opportunities to use modern instrumentation and to participate in seminars, colloquia, and informal contacts with scholars.